We care about your personal data

 We will process your personal data where it is necessary for us to comply with our contractual obligations to you, or where we need to take pre-contractual steps at your request.

 We will process your personal data where necessary for the purposes of our legitimate interests.
 “Legitimate interests” means the interests of our company in conducting and managing our business to enable us to give you the best service/products and the best and most secure experience.
-For example, we may process your information to protect you against fraud when transacting on our website and to ensure that our websites and systems are secure.
+For example, we may process your information to invite you to renew your policy upon expiry or protect you against fraud when transacting on our website and to ensure that our websites and systems are secure.
 When we process your personal information for our legitimate interests, we make sure that we consider and balance any potential impact on you and your rights under data protection laws.
 Our legitimate business interests do not automatically override your interests –we will not use your personal data where our interests are overridden by the impact on you (unless we are required or permitted by law).

 We will need your personal data and use it for the purposes described above if you would like to buy our products and services.
 If you do not wish to provide this to us, we may not be able to provide the products and services to you.